holiday dating tips

 If you’ve decided that you and your partner will indeed go to each others’ festive events or parties, think about your outfit.

 If you’re going to their work or family event, it’s probably not the best time to show off your most revealing and/or trendy outfit.
-Conservative and festive should be a win!
-Think of a classic and timeless look.
+You can never go wrong with a classic and timeless look.

-There will be many more occasions, with or without your new partner, to wear your super sexy outfit.
+There will be many more occasions, with or without your new partner, to wear a sexy outfit.

-The honeymoon phase of a relationship is great, largely because it’s filled with sex!
+The honeymoon phase of a relationship is great, largely because it’s filled with exciting and new sex.

 But when the festive season comes around, people are busy.
-End-of-year work deadlines, events, etc. You don’t want to lose the sexual spark too soon, do you?
-We suggest making time for intimacy.
+End-of-year work deadlines, events, etc. You don’t want to lose the sexual spark too soon, so we suggest making time for intimacy.

 Make sure to plan a date or two in advance so that you can enjoy each others’ company… and de-stress.